bingomanatee/collect/README.md

 concerns manipulating strings as a collection that strings are treated as a collection, even though academically, they are not.

+### A note on Objects

+Object stores are recreated and destructured at the first change event; do not put complex instances, DOM objects, etc. into a collection and expect it to maintain referential identity.
+You can do so to inspect or iterate over them, but the first time you filter, map, delete or reduce them, the object in the store is not going to be your initial target.

 ### Sets

 Sets are the most sparse collection that exists; they have no keys, or definitive order; they are simply a "bag of items", that exists to represent item membership in a collection.
 A Set may be thought of as a _team_.
 Players on a team are not required to belong to the team by any order; for instance in a choir the singers are not keyed in any way, they are simply "there."

+Sets don't really have keys, or the ability to "get by key"; an attempt is made to do so by iteration, but you should NOT trust that you are getting the right one when you call `mySetCollection.get(3)`.

 ### Iteration